ron190/jsql-injection/README.md

 ## Features
 - Automatic injection of 23 kinds of databases: Access, CockroachDB, CUBRID, DB2, Derby, Firebird, H2, Hana, HSQLDB, Informix, Ingres, MaxDB, Mckoi, MySQL, Neo4j, NuoDB, Oracle, PostgreSQL, SQLite, SQL Server, Sybase, Teradata and Vertica
 - Multiple injection strategies: Normal, Error, Blind and Time
-- Proxy connection HTTP, SOCKS4 and SOCKS5
-- Authentication Basic, Digest, NTLM, Kerberos
 - SQL query programming at runtime
 - Tampering programming at runtime
 - Injection of list of targets
-- Search for administration pages
+- Read and write files on host using injection
 - Creation and visualization of Web shell and SQL shell
-- Read and write files on host using injection
 - Bruteforce of password hash
+- Search for administration pages
 - Text hashing, encoding and decoding
+- Authentication Basic, Digest, NTLM, Kerberos
+- Proxy connection HTTP, SOCKS4 and SOCKS5

 ## Installation [[jsql-injection-v0.82.jar](https://github.com/ron190/jsql-injection/releases/download/v0.82/jsql-injection-v0.82.jar)]
-Install [Java 8](http://java.com) up to Java 15, then download the latest [release](https://github.com/ron190/jsql-injection/releases/) and double-click on the file `jsql-injection-v0.82.jar` to launch the software.<br>
+Install [Java 8](http://java.com) or either up to Java 15, then download the latest [release](https://github.com/ron190/jsql-injection/releases/) and double-click on the file `jsql-injection-v0.82.jar` to launch the software.<br>
 You can also type `java -jar jsql-injection-v0.82.jar` in your terminal to start the program.<br>
 If you are using Kali Linux then get the latest release using command `sudo apt-get -f install jsql`, or make a system full upgrade with `apt update` then `apt full-upgrade`.